History of Tribal Government Gaming in California

 An atmosphere of confusion clouded the issues in the judicial branch as various federal District Courts handed down conflicting decisions regarding tribal government gaming.
 On Aug.
 23, 1999, the California Supreme Court struck down nearly all of Proposition 5.
-Without Proposition 5, or an alternative acceptable to the federal government, the U.S. attorney for the central district was poised to shut down video gaming at 10 tribes in the region, pursuant to an earlier order by the U.S. 9th Circuit Court of Appeals.
+Without Proposition 5, or an alternative acceptable to the federal government, the U.S. attorney for the central district was poised to shut down video gaming of 10 tribes in the region, pursuant to an earlier order by the U.S. 9th Circuit Court of Appeals.
 While talks had already been under way between California Gov. Gray Davis’ representatives and tribal governments for several months, negotiations accelerated following the court’s decision.

 Economic Independence Day for California Indians came Sept.
 10, 1999, when 58 compacts between tribal governments and the state, covering slot machine gaming devices and house-banked card games (like blackjack), were signed by Viejas Tribal Council Chairman Anthony R. Pico, other Indian leaders and Gov. Davis.
 Three more compacts were signed and approved by the Department of Interior during the next few months, for a total of 61 tribal compacts.

 The new compacts limited machines in the state to those already in operation, and 350 for each tribe that did not have a compact with the state on September 1, 1999.
-There was also a maximum of 2,000 gaming devices per tribe, which includes existing devices, plus those drawn from a pool of devices allocated to tribes that do not enter gaming.
+There was also a maximum allowance of 2,000 gaming devices per tribe, which included existing devices, plus those drawn from a pool of devices allocated to tribes that do not enter gaming.
 The compacts call for strict tribal-state-federal regulation of gaming as provided by the federal IGRA and as detailed in the compacts.
 Additionally, the compacts use funds from gaming device licensing fees for a revenue-sharing fund to provide as much as $1.1 million per year for non-gaming tribes.
 The compacts also call for the allocation of up to 13 percent of net win revenues per device to cover the state costs of gaming regulation, funding impacts on local governments and a state problem gambling program, as well as appropriations as determined by the Legislature.